angular/angularfire/docs/auth/router-guards.md

 ### Compose your own pipes

 `AngularFireAuthGuard` pipes are RXJS operators which transform an optional User to a boolean or Array (for redirects).
-You can build easily build your own to customize behavior further:
+You can easily build your own to customize behavior further:

 ```ts
 import { map } from 'rxjs/operators';